Kamloops: Performing and fine arts

 The Western Canada Theatre is a professional theatre company located in Kamloops.
-The company manages and performs in two spaces: the 706 seat Sagebrush Theatre and the 150-seat Pavilion Theatre.
-James MacDonald is the current artistic director of the theatre company.
-Previous artistic directors include Tom Kerr (founder), Frank Glassen, David Ross, Michael Dobbin, John Cooper, Jeremy Tow, and Daryl Cloran.
+The company manages and performs in two spaces: the 681-seat Sagebrush Theatre and the 150-seat Pavilion Theatre.
+Kelli Fox is the current artistic director of the theatre company.
+Previous artistic directors include Tom Kerr (founder), Frank Glassen, David Ross, Michael Dobbin, John Cooper, Jeremy Tow, Daryl Cloran, and James MacDonald.